Disentangling the critical signatures of neural activity: Discussion

-{At the same time, we show that in spatially-extended LFPs data seemingly scale-free spatial correlations are present.
-While they can coexist with phenomena like power-law avalanches, these kind of signatures are not explained by the extrinsic activity alone and thus may be deeply related to the origin of criticality in the brain, playing a fundamental role in the advantages it might achieve by being critical \cite{Munoz2018, Bialek2011, kinouchi2006optimal, Chialvo2010}.
-Crucially, our archetypal model allows to combine this extrinsic dynamics to an intrinsic interaction matrix, inferred directly from the experimental data to match the seemingly scale-free spatial correlations we find in our experiments.
-When we do so, we show that these two signatures of criticality are completely disentangled - avalanches appear as a sole consequence of the external modulation and are not affected by the interactions, and, vice-versa, the interactions determine the spatial correlations independently on the external modulation.}
+At the same time, while scale-free spatial correlations can and do coexist with power-law avalanches, these kinds of critical signatures cannot be explained by the extrinsic activity alone.
+Crucially, our archetypal model allows us to combine this extrinsic dynamics to an intrinsic interaction matrix, inferred directly from the experimental data to match the spatial correlations we find in our experiments.
+When we do so, we show that these two signatures of criticality can be disentangled - {avalanches appear as a consequence of the external modulation and are only slightly affected by the interactions}, and, vice-versa, the interactions determine the spatial correlations independently of the external modulation.
+Hence, we believe that scale-free correlations may be deeply related to the origin of criticality in the brain, playing a fundamental role in the advantages it might achieve by being critical \cite{kinouchi2006optimal, Munoz2018, Bialek2011}.

-{Remarkably, it was recently shown that in these kind of models the mutual information always receives distinct and disentangled contributions from the internal interactions and from an environmental, external dynamics \cite{Nicoletti2021}.
+Remarkably, it was recently shown that in models similar to the one considered here the mutual information always receives distinct and disentangled contributions from the internal interactions and from an environmental, external dynamics \cite{Nicoletti2021}.
 Although, clearly, the presence of a non-zero mutual information cannot be a sufficient condition for power-law avalanches to appear, in our extrinsic model their emergence does correspond to the onset of a non-vanishing mutual information.
 This fact suggests a promising future perspective.
-By explicitly considering both the intrinsic activity and the extrinsic contributions, one might be able to combine all these considerations into a unified information-theoretic view - and perhaps helping to unfold the underlying biological mechanisms at the origin of the observed signatures of criticality in neural activity.}
+By explicitly considering both the intrinsic activity and the extrinsic contributions, one might be able to combine all these considerations into a unified information-theoretic view - perhaps helping to unfold the underlying biological mechanisms at the origin of the observed signatures of criticality in neural activity.